aristocratious/docusaurus-mvp/docs/methodology/our-methodology.md

 - Participatory design of systems and processes
 - Education and skill development rather than mandate and control
 - Voluntary adoption supported by clear value demonstration
-- Ongoing feedback and adjustment based on lived experience
+- Ongoing feedback and adjustment based on experience

 ### Evolutionary Development